 SMAP Sea Surface Salinity V2.0 70km Dataset from Remote Sensing Systems Released

-[25-Apr-18] The PO.DAAC is pleased to announce the availability of updated version 2.0 SMAP Sea Surface Salinity (SSS) data from Remote Sensing Systems
+[25-Apr-2018] The Physical Oceanography Distributed Active Archive Center (PO.DAAC) is pleased to announce the availability of updated version 2.0 SMAP Sea Surface Salinity (SSS) data from Remote Sensing Systems

 (RSS) at a spatial resolution of 70km.